Donald V. Brown

 Biography

-Dr. Donald V. Brown, Jr. is an assistant professor in the Department of Psychology; specifically, the program in Historical, Theoretical, and Critical Studies of Psychology.
+Dr. Donald V. Brown, Jr. is an assistant professor in the Historical, Theoretical, and Critical Studies of Psychology program.
 Prior to coming to York, Dr. Brown engaged in research and graduate studies through the Critical Social/Personality and Environmental Psychology Program at The Graduate Center, City University of New York.
-He has previously taught gender studies and at John Jay College of Criminal Justice, CUNY.
+He has previously taught gender studies at John Jay College of Criminal Justice, CUNY.

 Selected Publications